jordanyzw/MinMaxModular/README.md

 # MinMaxModular
-Use the min max model to divide the original problem into a easier one ,see the pdf file for details.
+Use the MinMax model to divide the original spire problem into a easier one ,see the pdf file for details.